Are mothballs toxic?

 2. Mothballs are pesticides.
 They are commonly 100% made up of naphthalene or paradichlorobenzene, both of which are hazardous to humans.

-3. Naphthalene, an aromatic hydrocarbon found in coal tar or petroleum, has been a mothball-banned ingredient in the European Union since 2008, but is still commonly found (in mothballs) in homes here in the United States.
-Though toxic, it is used today in the manufacture of plastics, resins, fuels, and dyes, specifically PVC, insecticides (insect killing chemicals), dyes, toilet deodorant blocks, and phthalic anhydride.
-Because it is produced when things burn, it is found in cigarette smoke, car exhaust, and smoke from forest fires.
+3. Mothballs contain naphthalene.
+Naphthalene, an aromatic hydrocarbon found in coal tar or petroleum, has been a mothball-banned ingredient in the European Union since 2008, but is still commonly found (in mothballs) in homes here in the United States.
+Though toxic, it is used today in the manufacture of plastics, resins, fuels and dyes—specifically PVC, insecticides (insect killing chemicals), dyes, toilet deodorant blocks and phthalic anhydride.
+Because it is produced when things burn, it is also found in cigarette smoke, car exhaust and smoke from forest fires.

-4. Paradichlorobenzene, also called PDB or 1,4-dichlorobenzene, is a toxic chlorinated aromatic hydrocarbon that is used as a fumigant insecticide and repellent.
-Today, it is commonly used as the only ingredient in mothballs, and also found in deodorant blocks made for trash cans and toilets.
+4. Mothballs contain toxins.
+Mothballs contain paradichlorobenzene, which is also called PDB or 1,4-dichlorobenzene.
+PDB is a toxic chlorinated aromatic hydrocarbon that is used as a fumigant insecticide and repellent.
+Today, it is commonly used as the only ingredient in mothballs.
+It is also found in deodorant blocks made for trash cans and toilets.

 5. Mothballs release heavier-than-air vapors.
 These fumes, because of their vapor density, don’t readily dissipate into the atmosphere.
 Rather, they accumulate along floors or aggregate at the bottom of enclosures, thus posing a higher danger to small children and pets.